BACCHUS 2020 CHAPTERS 1-3

-“I think you’d better get out of here, punta,” a dark-haired, pock-faced man said, stepping toward him in a manner Bacchus was sure was meant to be threatening.
-“This isn’t a safe neighborhood.”
+“You’d better get out of here, punta,” a light-haired, pock-faced man said, stepping toward him in a threatening manner.
+“This isn’t a safe neighborhood for your kind.”
 Aggression oozed from his pores.

-The man had no way of knowing the creatures that he’d faced in battle in order to prove himself a warrior.
-His stern stance was little more than an annoyance that Bacchus could easily dispatch with no effort whatsoever.
-They thought they were the most dangerous predators out tonight.
-They were wrong.
+The man had no way of knowing that he’d faced a multitude of creatures in battle.
+Or that he’d proven time and again that he was a warrior.
+The human’s stern stance was little more than bluster.
+He was an annoyance that Bacchus could easily dispatch, no effort required.
+This group of multi-colored men believed they were the most dangerous predators out tonight.

-Bacchus’ gaze flicked to each man, before focusing on the woman who wept silently.
+Bacchus’s gaze flicked to each man, before focusing on the woman who wept silently.
 Her brown eyes were both pleading and fearful.
 The beast inside Bacchus rejoiced.
-A good fight would alleviate some of the tension strumming through his body.

-The young man pulled up his shirt to show Bacchus the gun hidden in his low-riding pants.
-“You’d better leave, punta.
+The young man, who’d initially warned him off, pulled up his shirt to show Bacchus the gun hidden in his low-riding pants.
+“Leave now, punta.
+Get into that vintage car of yours and drive away.
 Not going to ask you again.”

 A bullet couldn’t penetrate his flight suit, but it could leave a nasty hole in his head.
-Bacchus doubted any of these men were good enough shots to pull off that feat, especially with him moving in and out of their sights.
-Even so, he wouldn’t give them the opportunity to try.
+Bacchus doubted any of these men were good enough shots to pull off that feat given he’d be moving in and out of their sights, but he didn’t want to be proven wrong.

 He felt his power flow until his eyes blazed red in the darkness like a demon from their religious texts.

 The men gasped and stepped back.
 Three took off down the alley, leaving five of their friends behind.

 In the next instant, Bacchus opened his mouth and his fangs unfurled.
 Venom shot out, spraying three of the men in the face.
 Screams filled the night as the men scrubbed at their eyes, temporarily blinded by the toxins.
 That left the remaining two to deal with.